 - Letter or form completion, documentation, fax to family doctor

 - Contact your nurse(s) if there is a change in your health or if you have questions regarding your plan of care

 - For medical concerns, call Princess Margaret Cancer Centre at 416 946 2000 and ask for the doctor on call, or call your family doctor’s office.

-- For emergencies, go to your local hospital emergency department or to the emergency department at
+- The Princess Margaret Cancer Centre does not have an emergency department.
+For emergencies, go to your local hospital emergency department or the emergency department at

 Toronto General Hospital or

 Toronto Western Hospital.
-Be sure to tell the emergency staff that your cancer is being treated at Princess Margaret.
+Be sure to tell the emergency staff that your cancer is being treated at Princess Margaret Cancer Centre.